esrehmki/chemfst/README.md

 fn main() -> Result<(), Box<dyn Error>> {
-    // Step 1: Create an index from a list of chemical names (one term per line) let input_path = "data/chemical_names.txt";
+    // Step 1: Create an index from a list of chemical names (one term per line)
+    // Note: The .fst file is generated and not distributed with the package let input_path = "data/chemical_names.txt";
     let fst_path = "data/chemical_names.fst";
     build_fst_set(input_path, fst_path)?;